How long do swans sit on their eggs

 During the incubation period, the swans are highly protective of their nest and eggs.
 They display defensive behavior, such as hissing and flapping their wings, to deter potential threats.
 The nest is carefully constructed with reeds, grass, and other plant materials to provide an ideal environment for incubation.

-See also How long is a flight to japan from london
+See also How long is the flight from birmingham to turkey

 Incubating eggs is not without its challenges.
 Swans face various factors that can negatively impact the survival of their eggs, including predation, extreme weather, and disturbances caused by humans or other animals.
 However, swans make every effort to defend their nest and create a safe environment for their offspring.